 Since graduating in 2012 with an honours degree in Business Studies, Philip has worked at HSBC Securities Services Ireland and in the not-for-profit sector overseas, before joining the Centre as a research assistant in February 2014.
-Under the co-supervision of Dr Eric Clinton and Dr Colm O'Gorman, Philip is now in the early stages of a doctoral programme, in which he will assess how micro-enterprises in resource-deprived settings come to be, grow, and support development within the surrounding community.
+Under the co-supervision of Dr Eric Clinton and Dr Colm O'Gorman, Philip is undertaking a PhD in which he is exploring how micro-enterprises in resource-deprived settings come to be, grow, and support development within the surrounding community.

 Dr Declan Curran, Economics